afunTW/beetle-classification/README.md

 ## Evaluate

-Remember that the models we implement has different default input shape.
+Remember that the models we implement have different default input shape.
 Because of the image preprocessing and resizing, it's better to evaluate the same input shape model at the same time.

 - ResNet `(224 224 3)` in `HWC`
 - Xception `(299 299 3)` in `HWC`